Remote-First Teams Break Traditional Employment Models

 When talent can work from anywhere, legal employment cannot.
 A remote-first company still needs compliant local payroll, contracts, and statutory benefits in each country where employees live.
 EOR solves that without forcing entity setup in every location.

 This is why most remote-first scaling models become hybrid: EOR for long-tail markets, entities for core hubs.
+For ranked provider picks, use Best EOR for Remote-First Companies.

 Core Remote-First Use Cases